In past centuries, the vital Silk Road used to be the link between the East and the West.

 Merchant caravans carrying silk, gold, ivory, exotic animals, plants and other precious commodities used to travel from Europe via Central Asia to the heart of the Empire.
 The Silk Road was not only about trading goods, but also about exchanging ideas and religious beliefs.
 This trip will allow you to traverse the footsteps of the original route of one of the most famous travellers ever, Marco Polo.

-Today you will make your way to the biggest alpine lake in the world, Karakuli Lake (approx. 200km – 4-5hr drive).
-Karakul means ‘black lake’, in referance to the dark colour reflected on the lakes surface when he sun is hidden by cloud.
-At an altitude of 3,600m, it is the highest lake of the Pamir Plateau, near the junction of the Pamir, Tianshan and Kunlun mountain ranges.
+Today you will make your way to the biggest alpine lake in the world, Karakuli Lake (200km, 4- 5hr).
+Karakul means ‘black lake’, in reference to the dark colour reflected on the lakes surface when the sun is hidden by cloud.
+At an altitude of 3,600m, it is the highest lake of the Pamir Plateau, near the junction of the Pamir, Tianshan and Kunlun Mountain ranges.
 The lake has two basins separated by a peninsula from the south and an island in the north.
 The three highest peaks visible from the lake are the Muztagh Ata (7,546m), Kongur Tagh (7,649m) and Kongur Tiube (7,530m) which remain snow-capped throughout the year.
-You will also have the opportunity to walk to one of the settlements on the shore of the lake and visit the Kerkezi stone houses and the people who live in these remote areas.

 Return to Kashgar in the evening.
 (B,L)

-Visit Abakh Hoja Tomb of Xiangfei, an Uygur woman who was married as a concubine to one of the emperors of the Qing Dynasty.
+Next, visit Abakh Hoja Tomb of Xiangfei, an Uygur woman who was married as a concubine to one of the emperors of the Qing Dynasty.
 After she died her body was transferred back to Kashgar and buried in the family tomb, built in 1640 its construction is heavily influenced by Islam architecture.
+(B,L)

 Overnight on the train in a soft sleeper or similar (shared cabin)